twocentstudios/twocentstudios.github.com/_posts/2017-12-16-Simple Intelligent UITableView Diffing.markdown

 > Note that in this post, I'll be using [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift) and [Differ](https://github.com/tonyarnold/Differ) in my reference implementation.

 ## Goal

+Our goal will be a normal data load from two sources that looks like this video:

+<video src="/images/view_controller_with_interactor-normal_load.mov" controls preload="none" poster="/images/view_controller_with_interactor-normal_load-poster.png" height="600"></video>

+And we want to be able to seamlessly reload from failure like the video below:

+<video src="/images/view_controller_with_interactor-failed.mov" controls preload="none" poster="/images/view_controller_with_interactor-failed-poster.png" height="600"></video>

 Like in most MVVM variants, we'll consider pretty much everything in `UIKit` as part of the view layer.
 That means `UIViewController`, `UIView`, and `UIApplication`.